ICFI Fellows Course: March 19, 2026

 icon

-• The instructions for the preparation of the Case Presentations are as follows:
+• Instructions for the presentation are as follows: -

-• Please do not exceed 10 slides for each submission.
+• Please do not exceed 8 -10 slides for each presentation.

-• Slide 1 - Case Title, Presenter Name, Institution.
+• Slide 1 – Case Title, Presenter Name, Institutions

-• Slide 3 to 9 - Procedure Angiogram & Procedure Details (Insert appropriate mp4 loops and text with relevant equipment used).
+• Slide 3 to 10 - Procedure Details (Insert appropriate mp4 loops and text with relevant equipment used).

-• Video files must be in mp4 format.
+• Movie files must be in mp4 format.

 Best Wishes,